Recipes » Oven Baked Brisket

 How To Cook Brisket In The Oven

-1. Remove the brisket from the refrigerator and allow the brisket to come close to room temperature.
+1. Remove the brisket from the refrigerator and let it come to room temperature.

 2. Preheat the oven to 275°F and place the oven rack so the meat cooks close to the middle of the oven.